-The POC must be completed and received by the Human Services Authority or District within 35 calendar days following the date of the notification of linkage by the data contractor.
+The POC must be completed and received by the OCDD Regional Office or Human Services Authority or District within 35 calendar days following the date of the notification of linkage by the data contractor.
 All incomplete packages will be returned.